Personal-CS50-WEB/Final-project/README.md

  **Using django models this project has nine models:**

- - User model : Contains user information like id, username, password, email.
+ - User model : Contains users information: id, username, password, email.
- - Survey model: Contains survey information like id, survey creator, name and description of the survey, time created and deadline.
+ - Survey model: Contains surveys information: id, survey creator, name and description of the survey, time created and deadline.
- - Question model : Has  survey as foreign key, type of the question and the question text.
+ - Question model : Contains questions information and it refernces the survey as foreign key, type of the question and the question text.
- - QuestionOption model : Has question as foreign key and the option for that question.
+ - QuestionOption model : Represents a single option out of multiple options.
+It's used when the question type is sinlge or multiselect.
+It has question as foreign key.
- - Submission model : Has survey as foreign key and the submission creator.
+ - Submission model : Represents a single submission to a survey by a specific user.
+It has the survey as foreign key and the submission creator.
- - Answer model : Has submission and question as foreign keys.
+ - Answer model : Represents a single answer to a question.
+It has the submission and the question as foreign keys.
- - TextAnswer model : Has Answer as foreign key and the text answer.
+ - TextAnswer model : Represents a text answer to a question when the question type is Text.
+It has the Answer as foreign key and the text answer.
  - IntegerAnswer model : Has Answer as foreign key and the integer answer.
  - OptionAnswer model : Has Answer as foreign key and the option answers.